-3.03 Procedural Requirements
+§ 3.03.
+Procedural requirements.

-- A. Procedural steps for a Public Hearing for Site Plan Approval: - 1.
-Applicant files for site plan approval in accordance with the filing requirements specified in this regulation and the Town of Sturbridge Zoning Bylaw. - 2.
-Site Plan Approval may not be issued until a Public Hearing is held.
-The Public Hearing must be held within sixty-five (65) days from the date the application is filed. - 3.
-The Notice of the Public Hearing shall include: - a.
-The name of the applicant; - b.
-A description of the area or premises including street address, if any, or other adequate identification of the location; - c.
-Date, time, and place of hearing; - d.
-The subject matter of the hearing; and - e.
-The nature of the action requested. - 4.
-The Notice of the Public Hearing shall be: - a.
-Published in a newspaper of general circulation in the town once in each of two successive weeks.
-The first publication shall not be less than fourteen (14) days before the day of the hearing.
-The date of the public hearing should not be counted in the 14 days. - b.
-Posted in a conspicuous place in the Town Hall for a period of not less than fourteen (14) days before the day of the hearing. - c.
-The notice shall be mailed postage pre-paid to the applicant, abutters within 300' of the property line including abutters in another town and across a public or private street or way, and the Planning Board of all abutting towns.
-The notice shall also be mailed to other individuals, boards or agencies for review if required by the zoning bylaw. - 5.
-Within ninety-days (90) or any extended time following the date of the public hearing, the Planning Board shall take final action. - 6.
-If the Planning Board fails to take final action within the ninety-day (90) or extended time limit, the special permit shall be deemed granted. - 7.
-After the decision has been made the Planning Board their designee (employees) shall file a copy of the decision with the Town Clerk within fourteen (14) days from the date of decision by the Board.

-8. A copy of the decision shall be maintained in the files of the office of the Planning Board and a copy shall be mailed to the applicant and any other person that so requested a copy at the Public Hearing.
+- A. Procedural steps for a public hearing for site plan approval: - (1) Applicant files for site plan approval in accordance with the filing requirements specified in this regulation and the Town of Sturbridge Zoning Bylaw. - (2) Site plan approval may not be issued until a public hearing is held.
+The public hearing must be held within 65 days from the date the application is filed. - (3) The notice of the public hearing shall include: - (a) The name of the applicant; - (b) A description of the area or premises, including street address, if any, or other adequate identification of the location: - (c) Date, time and place of hearing; - (d) The subject matter of the hearing; and - (e) The nature of the action requested. - (4) The notice of the public hearing shall be: - (a) Published in a newspaper of general circulation in the Town once in each of two successive weeks.
+The first publication shall not be less than 14 days before the day of the hearing.
+The date of the public hearing should not be counted in the 14 days. - (b) Posted in a conspicuous place in the Town Hall for a period of not less than 14 days before the day of the hearing. - (c) The notice shall be mailed postage pre-paid to the applicant, abutters within 300 feet of the property line, including abutters in another town and across a public or private street or way, and the Planning Board of all abutting towns.
+The notice shall also be mailed to other individuals, boards or agencies for review if required by the Zoning Bylaw. - (5) Within 90 days or any extended time following the date of the public hearing, the Planning Board shall take final action. - (6) If the Planning Board fails to take final action within the ninety-day or extended time limit, the special permit shall be deemed granted. - (7) After the decision has been made, the Planning Board theirand/or its designee (employees) shall file a copy of the decision with the Town Clerk within 14 days from the date of decision by the Board. - (8) A copy of the decision shall be maintained in the files of the office of the Planning Board and a copy shall be mailed to the applicant and any other person that so requested a copy at the public hearing.
 (MGL c.
-40A§9)
+40A§ 9)

-3.04 Disposition of Application
+§ 3.04.
+Disposition of application.

-A. Withdrawal of Application
+A. Withdrawal of application.
 An application may be withdrawn without prejudice by an applicant by notice in writing to the Clerk of the Board, which notice the applicant shall also deliver to the Town Clerk, at any time prior to the first publication of the notice of the public hearing.

-After such notice, withdrawal of an application shall be permitted only by Board vote, which shall consist of a majority present and voting.

-B. Appeals

-Any person aggrieved by a decision of the Board as Special Permit Granting Authority may appeal such decision as provided in M.G.L Chapter 40A, Section 17 within twenty (20) days after such decision has been filed in the office of the Town Clerk.
+- A. After such notice, withdrawal of an application shall be permitted only by Board vote, which shall consist of a majority present and voting. - B. Appeals.
+Any person aggrieved by a decision of the Board as Special Permit Grantingsite plan approval authority may appeal such decision as provided in MGL c.
+40A, § 17 within 20 days after such decision has been filed in the office of the Town Clerk.

-Expedited Permitting (Chapter 43D) Regulations
+Chapter 4 Expedited Permitting (Chapter 43D) Regulations